wpfoodmanager/wp-food-manager/readme.txt

 Added : Database value and maintain all as Underscore Added : Food listing and detail page layout.
 Added : Use the Time picker of WordPress
-Added : Change the nonveg food icon.
+Added : Change the non veg food icon.
 Added : Use of custom tooltip.
-Added : Show the menu shortcode inside add food menu.
+Added : Show the menu shortcode inside to add a food menu.
 Added : Food manager setup steps.
 Added : Dash icons for the menu icons from WordPress Added : Display Food Ingredients & Food Nutrition in the description on the food detail page.
 Added : Users can add ingredients & Nutrition from the Add Food at the fronted side.

 = 1.0.1 [ Oct 6th, 2022 ] =

-New - Food manager install process steps added.
+New - Food manager installation process steps added.
 New - Food Details page added.
-New - Restaurant manager can add food from fronted side.
+New - Restaurant manager can add food from the fronted of their food menu website.
 New - Add Food topping functionalities implemented.
-New - Add a food page added so now the restaurant manager can add food from the fronted side.
-New - Food type fields added so now the restaurant manager can select the food type.
+New - A food page is added to help restaurant owners add their food menu easily from the frontend New - Food type fields are also added to help restaurant owners select the food types for their food menu.
-New - Food Data Section added in add food form.
+New - A Food Data Section is added to the add food form of the food menu plugin.
 New - General setting implemented for an admin at admin panel.
 New - Menu Name corrections on the admin side.
 Fix - The user can not able to delete food images.